heal-research/HEAL.Bricks.Demo/docs/Manual.md

-# Description
+# HEAL.Bricks.Demo Manual
-HEAL.Bricks.Demo contains the StringFormatter application, which is a simple demo application to show how to use HEAL.Bricks.
+The HEAL.Bricks.Demo repository contains the StringFormatter application, which is a simple demo application to show how to use HEAL.Bricks.

+## Introduction
+... work in progress ...

-# License
+## License
-HEAL.Bricks.Demo is [licensed](LICENSE.txt) under the MIT License.
+HEAL.Bricks is [licensed](../LICENSE.txt) under the MIT License.

 ```
 MIT License

-Copyright (c) 2020-present Heuristic and Evolutionary Algorithms Laboratory
+Copyright (c) 2019-present Heuristic and Evolutionary Algorithms Laboratory

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal